 Some trombone models will have several variations in which certain components are changed.
 For example, you may find a trombone that has a lightweight nickel slide instead of the standard yellow brass slide or one that has a gold-brass bell.
 These differences can often make a large impact and are worth exploring, but I would shy away from anything out of the ordinary unless you truly notice a positive change in your playing with that component.

 There has been a trend lately for instrument makers (Edwards, Rath, Shires, and more) to take the aforementioned idea of various components to the extreme and offer completely modular instruments in which you can select an individual bells, slides, leadpipes, tuning slides, valve sections, and more to customize your instrument.
 This is what I use, but I typically advise against going this route unless you’re going to travel to one of their factories so that one of their salespeople can help you swim through the options… For example, if you were to try every one of Shires’ options on their .547″ horns, you could make more than a million combinations!

 New vs. New to You (Used)

-One important decision to make ahead of time is whether it’s crucial for you to buy a brand new horn or if you’re open to buying a used instrument.
-For somebody who is on a set budget (especially if it’s fairly low), I highly recommend checking out used instruments as an option, as many people sell professional horns for a fraction of their cost.
-In fact, I bought my small bore Shires trombone second-hand and got a fantastic deal on a horn in amazing shape!
+One important decision to make ahead of time is if it’s crucial for you to buy a shiny new horn or if you’re open to buying a used instrument.
+For somebody who is on a set budget (especially if it’s fairly low), I highly recommend checking out used professional instruments as an option, as many people sell these horns for a fraction of their cost.

 If you do purchase a used instrument, make sure you know exactly what you’re buying before handing over your money.
-Even as a professional with experience buying and selling several used instruments, I still avoid buying things sight-unseen unless I know exactly what I’m looking at.
+Even as a professional with experience buying and selling plenty of used equipment, I still avoid buying things sight-unseen unless I know exactly what I’m looking at.
 In most cases, I would steer clear of eBay or Craigslist and check out a reputable brass instrument shop that carries used instruments (like Dillon Music, The Horn Guys, The Brass Exchange or the Brass Ark).